 Even using the best maintenance work order template, combing through spreadsheets or sorting through binders of work orders is a poor use of time and a difficult way to glean relevant information.
 Streamlining maintenance through equipment management software automatically logs all service data and enables you to access maintenance records in an instant.

 Monitoring service history is a valuable aspect of your equipment maintenance procedure.
 A comprehensive record of service allows you to identify recurring or overarching issues and make better decisions for your fleet’s future.

 You may identify a recurring issue on a piece of equipment is costing you more money to fix than it would be to replace.
 You could also notice that a certain part wears out on all of your hedge trimmers, allowing you to make a note to purchase a different brand next time.
 Insights like this enable you to make budget-conscious decisions.

 We’ve discussed conducting and tracking equipment maintenance, but it’s equally important to monitor and control maintenance expenses.
 Knowing exactly how much you’re spending on equipment maintenance can help control your bottom line and maximize profitability.

 Instead of crunching numbers or keying formulas into spreadsheets, managing maintenance in equipment management software automatically tracks expenses on a granular level.
 With robust reporting capabilities, you can comprehensively monitor spending and leverage real-time data to make better decisions regarding maintenance and tool replacement.

 Because maintenance is one of the largest ongoing costs for fleets, it’s a huge part of your fleet’s total cost of ownership (TCO).
-While some managers have a hard time determining TCO, equipment management software automatically calculates it.
-With an accurate view of all expenses, you can evaluate your equipment management strategy and make actionable changes to improve your fleet. ***
+While some managers have a hard time determining TCO, one of the benefits of CMMS (computerized maintenance management system) for equipment is that it automatically calculates it.
+With an accurate view of all expenses, you can evaluate your equipment management strategy and make actionable changes to improve your fleet.